 Wake-up reaction

 Brain activity

+Brain activity

 Movements of the left eye

 Movements of the right eye

 Muscle activity

 Heartbeat

 During sleep the various electrodes on the body record graphs.
 The graph shown here shows a so-called wake-up reaction.

 Frequent wake-ups mean poorer sleep

 Everybody wakes up briefly several times during the night, even without external influences.
 In most cases we can no longer remember this by the next morning.
-Sleep researchers regard the frequency of the socalled wake-up reactions (I Glossary) as an important measure for the assessment of the effects of noise.
-They calculate how probable it is that certain noise exposure will wake up more frequently in the night.
+Sleep researchers regard the frequency of the so-called wake-up reactions (glossary) as an important measure for the assessment of the effects of noise.
+They calculate how probable it is that certain noise exposure will wake a person more frequently in the night.

-AVIATION NOISE CHANGING
+AIRCRAFT NOISE CHANGING

 For many people living in the proximity of Frankfurt Airport, the noise exposure has changed in recent years.
-Two events in particular had an effect on the distribution and the intensity of the noise: in October 2011 a new runway - the North-West runway - went into operation.
-Since the same time there has also been a restriction on flights between 23.00 and 05.00 hrs.
-The timeline shows that the first investigations within the framework of the NORAH sleep study took place before both of these events, while the last investigations took place almost two years later.
-This will allow the scientists to establish whether the changes in the noise exposure have had any influence on the physical reactions of the study subjects during sleep.
+Two events in particular had an effect on the distribution and the intensity of the noise: in October 2011 a new runway - the north-west runway - went into operation.
+Since the same time there has also been a restriction on flights between 11 p.m. and 5 a.m.
+The timeline shows that the first investigations within the framework of the NORAH Sleep Study took place before both of these events, while the last investigations took place almost two years later.
+This will allow the scientists to establish whether the changes in the noise exposure have had any influence on the physiological reactions of the study subjects during sleep.

-Chronology of the sleep study
+Chronology of the Sleep Study

+May 2011

+Start of the NORAH Study

+Summer 2011

-May 2011Start of the NORAH StudySummer 2011First investigation wave of the
+First investigation wave of the NORAH Sleep Study: 49 participants

+October 2011

+Opening of the north-west runway

+October 2011
-NORAH sleep study: 49 participantsOctober 2011Opening of the North-West runwayOctober 2011Take-off and landing ban for scheduled flights from 23.00 to 05.00 hrs

-("night flight ban"): take-offs and

-landings are only allowed in precisely
+Take-off and landing ban for sched- uled flights from 11 p.m. to 5 a.m. ("night flight ban"): take-offs and landings are only allowed in precisely specified exceptions.

 April 2012

-specified exceptions.

 The Federal Administrative Court confirms the validity of the airport expansion and the night flight ban.

+Summer 2012

-Summer 2012 Second investigation wave of the NORAH sleep study: 83 participants.
+Second investigation wave of the NORAH Sleep Study: 83 participants.
 42 thereof had already taken part in the measurements in 2011.

+Summer 2013

-Summer 2013 Third investigation wave of the NORAH sleep study (new measurement method): 187 participants.
+Third investigation wave of the NORAH Sleep Study (new measurement method): 187 participants.
 39 of these were examined three times (2011-2013), 36 persons twice (2012 and 2013).

 WHO TOOK PART IN THE SLEEP STUDY?